 Encourage employees to focus on savings by creating and deploying step-by-step instructional materials on topics like household budgeting, spending, and cutting costs.
 Financial planning tools like calculators and templates, used in conjunction with your educational initiatives, will give your employees instant access to everything they need to turn ideas into action.

 Companies that direct resources toward assisting employees with unexpected expenses as part of their financial programs are likely to be viewed by employees — existing and prospective — as leaders in offering the most in-demand benefits.
 You could start an emergency savings fund for each employee, or you could invest in a benefit that provides access to emergency funds at a fraction of the cost.

 Consider multiple savings and payment options.

 HSAs can help any of your employees covered by high-deductible health plans save and pay for healthcare-related costs while taking advantage of tax breaks.
 You might also negotiate partnerships with banks, credit unions, or taxable trusts to offer access to third-party emergency savings accounts.
 Both of these benefits allow employees to build a safety net — though they must feel financially secure enough to make regular contributions to these accounts.

-Last but certainly not least, you could offer a benefit like Paytient.
+You could also offer a benefit like Health Payment Accounts through Paytient.
 This approach opens up instant access to funds employees can use to cover out-of-pocket healthcare costs.
-With Paytient, employees can divide expenses of any size into manageable payments without paying interest or fees.
-It costs only a few dollars per employee per month to implement a benefit like Paytient, and it can deliver a massive win for employees while generating significant ROI.
+With an HPA, employees can divide expenses of any size into manageable payments without paying interest or fees.
+It costs only a few dollars per employee per month to offer your team members HPAs, delivering a massive win for employees while generating significant ROI.